dwastberg/pyinsolation/README.md

 Python functions for computing the direct and diffuse solar irradition on a surface using the Bird and Hulstrom insolation algorithm.
 Includes helper functions for calculating julian days and sun positions.

+Direct port of insolation and related function from the R insol package.
+See http://www.meteoexploration.com/R/insol/index.html for references and more details

 ## Usage

 Calculate Julian day of 15:30 on March 27th, 2016